thaicoder/showcases/README.md

 ## Contributions

-If you find an interesting work or want your work to be listed here, feel free to send a pull request to me.
+If you find an interesting work or want your work to be listed here, feel free to send me a pull request.